nitendragautam/nitendragautam/README.md

 I am a Data Engineer/Software Developer with 8+ years of experience in developing enterpise applications and working on projects.

-I have been working in Big Data Analytics and Data Engineering stack in various Fortune 100 IT  Organizations since 2012 AD.
+I have been working in Big Data Analytics and Data Engineering Tech stack in various Fortune 100 IT  Organizations since 2012 AD.

 ## Interest
 * Big Data Analytics